-So that’s a brief review of each offer, but let’s get into the nitty-gritty about their advantages – and possible disadvantages – that you should consider.
+So, that’s a high level assessment of each offer, but let’s get down to brass tacks about their advantages – and possible disadvantages – that you should consider.

 - Extended warranty program: For eligible purchases that come with an original manufacturer’s (or U.S. store brand) warranty, this benefit will mirror that coverage for the same amount of time, up to 1 extra year.
 So let’s say you used your Capital One Platinum card to make a qualifying purchase that had a 6 month warranty.
 Through this extended warranty program, you would have an additional 6 months of coverage.
 When your card arrives make sure you read the benefits guide that comes with it, so you understand the rules surrounding this program.